-Served: 20¼ years
+Served: 20 years

 October 19, 1998 to February 2, 2019

+Wade Edward Winn was born September 12, 1995 in Saint Bernard.
+He attended the School of Creative and Performing Arts in Cincinnati.
 We are unaware of his juvenile record, but as an adult he started out at 19-years-old with misdemeanor marijuana convictions.
 A couple of years later, he was charged with Robbery in Hamilton County, but the Grand Jury did not indict him.
 He was arrested in May 2018 on charges of carrying a concealed weapon, drug possession, and driving with a suspended license, but those charges were also dropped.
-He was convicted in August 2018 on a charge of improperly handling firearms in motor vehicle, but that is a misdemeanor and did not prohibit him from possessing firearms.
+He was convicted in August 2018 on a charge of improperly handling firearms in motor vehicle.
+On February 2, 2019, he was out of jail and high on drugs.

 Officers on the scene broadcast, “Officer down!
 Officer down!”
-They rushed in, pulled Detective Brewer to safety, covered him, and yelled, “Bill, stay with us!
+They rushed to Detective Brewer and yelled, “Bill, stay with us!
 Bill, stay with us!”
 Officers requested that Air Care respond, but they were unable due to the weather.
-Emergency medical personnel transported him to Mercy Hospital in Anderson where he died from his injuries – becoming the only Clermont County Sheriff’s Deputy to be murdered in the line of duty.
+He was transported to Mercy Hospital in Anderson.
+Lieutenant DeRose was transported to University of Cincinnati Medical Center.

 A procession of police vehicles from many jurisdictions escorted Detective Brewer from the Mercy Hospital to the Hamilton County Morgue for an autopsy.
 Another similar procession, later in the morning, took him to E. C. Nurre Funeral Home in Amelia.
 Hundreds lined the route along the way.